Skip to main content

 By Stephen C. Schultz

-Many may look at the title of this post and say, “Yeah…right!
+Many may look at the title of this post and say, “Yeah… right!
 Like that will ever happen!”

 Bullying

-The purpose of this post isn’t to explore the history of bullying or try to analyze its effects on the one that is bullied.
-I simply wish to share a couple of experiences I have had with bullying and you can draw your own conclusions.
-I find it interesting that as we as a society discuss bullying, it gets discussed as if “bullying” is an entity or force all its own.
-We talk about it as if it exists under its own power or has a life of its own.
+The purpose of this post isn’t to explore the history of bullying or analyze its effects on the one being bullied.
+I simply wish to share a couple of experiences I have had with bullying, and you can draw your own conclusions.

 Comments